 The City will continue the update to the Housing Element, begin the update to the Community Protection Chapter of the City's General Plan, and create an environmental justice element as a concurrent work effort.

-Currently, staff is preparing a draft community outreach and engagement plan.
-Due to staffing changes, staff planner Veronica Morones is the project planner working on the Housing Element update, and leading the Community Protection Chapter update and creation of an environmental justice element.
+Currently, staff is conducting community outreach and engagement.
 Below is a general overview of the tentative timeline for this concurrent work effort.
 For more information on the timeline below, please contact Veronica Morones via email at VMorones@escondido.org or via phone at (760) 839-4548.

 Community Outreach & Engagement

 Escondido is dedicated to creating a sustainable and livable community for all.
 To move us closer to this goal, citywide policy documents must be updated to address new topics as they arise, and to ensure consistency with state statute and timeframes.
 City staff is currently working on a first draft of a community outreach and engagement plan (draft plan) for the concurrent work effort.
 Since the draft housing element is further along in process than the update to the Community Protection Chapter and new environmental justice element, the draft plan will primarily focus on outreach and engagement surrounding the Community Protection Chapter and environmental justice element.

 While City staff created the initial version of the draft plan, staff aims for the draft plan to be a living document that grows and changes based on community feedback, interaction, insights, knowledge, and recommendations.
 Ultimately, the goal of the draft plan is to facilitate deep public participation, particularly by communities commonly excluded from the planning process--such as environmental justice communities, youth and seniors, persons with disabilities, persons experiencing homelessness, low income communities, and communities of color.
 The draft plan seeks to involve, collaborate, and whenever possible, defer to community members and residents.